 Science is an important and valued subject because it is highly relevant; an integral part of daily life, from cooking and checking the weather, to recycling and nature walks.

 Through science, our lives are changed for the better.
-We believe all pupils should be taught about the role that science plays in positive advancements, as well as scientific knowledge, methods and processes.
+We believe all pupils should be taught about the role that science plays in positive advancements, as well as scientific knowledge, methods and processes and working scientifically.

 Advances in science are continuing to transform our world at lightning speed and we need to do our best to prepare our pupils for a future we can only imagine.